I have been spending a lot of time lately staring at agent logs.

 | Capital, 2024 Olympics | paris | True |

 ReAct failed on the large multiplication because gpt-4.1-mini ran compute 56789 * 12345 in its eval loop and Python returned the wrong answer (700776405 instead of 701060205).
-The beam system succeeded because the consensus across five different models with different arithmetic biases converged to the correct answer, and the Controller-generated factors penalized outputs that lacked a sufficient number of intermediate partial products.
+The structured run succeeded because topology-level updates favored traces with stronger consistency factors, and the Controller-generated factors penalized outputs that lacked a sufficient number of intermediate partial products.

 What comes next